AMWA-TV/is-11/docs/Behaviour - Server Side.md

 - `no_signal` when there is no signal from Inputs associated with this Sender.
 - `awaiting_signal` when the signal from Inputs associated to this Sender is transitioning and the signal is not stable yet.
 This is a transitional state until one of the previous ones can be established.
 It is RECOMMENDED to not update resources such as Flow and Source associated with a Sender while in this state.

+`no_signal` and `awaiting_signal` states MUST depend only on the signal from the Inputs.
+One of the rest of the states MUST be used when the signal is present, stable and can be validated against Active Constraints.

 ## State of Receiver

 A Receiver managed with IS-11 has the following states: